vincentneo/LosslessSwitcher/README.md

 ## Prerequisites
 Due to how the app works, this app is not, and cannot be sandboxed.
 It also has the following requirement, due to the use of `OSLog` API:
-- The user running LosslessSwitcher must be an admin.
+- The user running LosslessSwitcher must be an **admin**.
 This is not tested and assumed due to this [Apple Developer Forums thread](https://developer.apple.com/forums/thread/677068).
 - Apple Music app must have Lossless mode on. (well, of course)

 Other than that, it should run on any Mac running macOS 11.4 or later.